drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 In addition to the kinematic parameters, subjective rating of risk of tripping (SRRT), also called perceived risk of tripping, has been used to estimate RT.
-Li et al. (2019b, 2020) have shown that the SRRT was significantly affected by lighting condition and characteristics of barrier on a walkway such as type, height, and color.
-However, they did not examine the effects of lighting condition and characteristics of barrier on the MFC.
+Li et al. (2019b, 2020) have shown that the SRRT is significantly affected by lighting condition and barrier characteristics, specifically, its type, height, and color.
+However, they did not examine the effects of lighting condition and characteristics of the barrier on the MFC.
 Our hypothesis was that type, height, and color of the barrier, and illumination condition were all significant factors affecting both the MFC and step length upon barrier crossing.
-Our purposes were to test these hypotheses so as to increase the knowledge base of the mechanism of tripping accidents.
-The SRRT data and step length before and after crossing a barrier was also investigated to discussed the gait behaviors for barrier crossing.
+Our purposes in this study were to test these hypotheses so as to increase our knowledge of the kinematic mechanisms involved in tripping accidents.
+SRRT data and step length before and after crossing the barrier were also investigated to provide a more complete picture of gait behaviors in barrier crossing.

 2\.
 Materials and Methods